Grools/grools-application/README.md

 ##### Background knowkedge

-Often you expect to retrieve a list of metabolic pathways as you have acquire a background knwoledge on your studied organism (from your experience and the litterarure).
+Often you expect to retrieve a list of metabolic pathways as you have acquired a background knwoledge on your studied organism (from your experience and the litterarure).
 Thus we provides a tool to convert your expectations list to GROOLS csv file format.
 You have to define a list of expected presence of metabolic pathways in your organism.
-As example a proptotroph organism should have all acido amino biosynthesis pathways for metabolites.
+As example a proptotroph organism should have all amino acid biosynthesis pathways.
-These expectations are stored into the file `expectation_upa_aa.csv` as follow :
+Such expectations are stored into the file `expectation_upa_aa.csv` as follow :

 ```csv
 $ cat examples/expectation_upa_aa.csv